gmhewett/gmhewett.github.io/_posts/2021-12-11-berlin-germany-christmas-markets.md

 {% include gallery id="galleryRotesRathaus" caption="Alexanderplatz." %}

 The day finally caught up to us as we found our seats on the train—we were exhausted.
-But, The adventure was a success, and we were both so glad that we decided to go and delighted with how the day turned out.
-We loved the markets and felt so grateful that we didn’t miss them.
+But, the adventure was a success, and we were both glad that we decided to go and delighted with how the day turned out.
+We loved the markets and felt grateful that we didn’t miss them.
 After a day like that, the train ride home felt much, much shorter.

 {% include figure_with_url
     url="/assets/images/posts/berlin-germany-christmas-markets/gregory-sleeping.jpeg"